- About DCC

 Financial aid is disbursed (paid) as follows:

 If the amount of your financial aid exceeds your tuition and fees you could be eligible for a Book Voucher to use at the campus bookstore.
 Check your Banner account for the amount of your financial aid credit.
-A voucher will be issued to the student directly from the Office of Student Accounts that they can use to purchase books & supplies from the DCC Bookstore.
+A voucher will be issued to the student directly from Student Financial Services that they can use to purchase books & supplies from the DCC Bookstore.

 If your financial aid exceeds your tuition, fees, and bookstore charges, you'll get the remainder as a refund to be used for other education related expenses.
 The amount of the refund will be based the number of credits for courses that: